ctools/ctools/doc/source/user_manual/iact_analysis/tips.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The tool :ref:`ctskymap` allows to create a single map of counts contained inside an observation container.
 In contrast to :ref:`ctbin`, ctskymap takes into account all events that fall into the skymap energy range and spatial range.
-Since :ref:`ctbin` is indended for binned/stacked analysis, it respects energy thresholds, RoI selections etc.
+Since :ref:`ctbin` is intended for binned/stacked analysis, it respects energy thresholds, RoI selections etc.
 Accordingly, :ref:`ctskymap` should be used for a simple visualisation of the counts.